tikv/deep-dive-tikv/src/key-value-engine/B-Tree_vs_The_Log-Structured_Merge-Tree.md

-# B-Tree vs The Log-Structured Merge-Tree
+# B-Tree vs Log-Structured Merge-Tree

-[B-tree](https://en.wikipedia.org/wiki/B-tree) and [The Log-Structured Merge-tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) (LSM-tree) are the two most widely used data structures for data-intensive applications to organize and store data.
+[B-tree](https://en.wikipedia.org/wiki/B-tree) and [Log-Structured Merge-tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) (LSM-tree) are the two most widely used data structures for data-intensive applications to organize and store data.
 However, each of them has its own advantages and disadvantages.
 This article aims to use the quantitative approaches to compare these two data structures.

 ## Metrics

 In general, there are three most important metrics to measure the performance of a data structure, which include write amplification, read amplification, and space amplification.
 This section aims to describe these metrics.

 ### Write Amplification

-`Write amplification` is the ratio of the amount of data written to the storage medium versus the amount of data written to the database.
+`Write amplification` is the ratio of the amount of data written to the storage device versus the amount of data written to the database.

 For example, if you are writing 10 MB to the database and you observe 30 MB disk write rate, your write amplification is 3.